 Gun owners are some of the most passionate people on the planet.
-You start talking gun-rights and it only brings them together and unified in their advocacy.
-Now, there are many reasons people own guns and it varies from sports shooting, home defense, and hunting.
-For the latter reason, I want to highlight why if you are a hunter, camouflage is not optional.
+You start talking gun-rights and it brings us together and unified in our advocacy.
+There are countless reasons to own firearms and can include competition shooting, home defense, and hunting.
+For the latter reason, I want to highlight why if you are a hunter, camouflage is essential.
 If your rifle is still naked, here are five good reasons why you need to dress it up with a camo wrap.

 #1 - Protection for You

 This one is a no-brainer.
 Take it from us, having your stainless steel barrel and scope reflect the sunlight and give away your position does not sound like a good time.
 You've got your person covered head to toe with the top-of-the-line sticks and leaves camouflage, why not your gun, too?

 There is no such thing as the perfect camo.
 It's all circumstantial.
 If you're hunting in the snow, a white snow camo makes sense.
 In the high desert in the Northwest you might want something with some blue and green hues.
 Alternatively, hunting in Autumn calls for a dryer brown, red, and orange design.
 Use your best judgement and chose the right camouflage for your environment.